Max Emerson

 Max Emerson (born September 7, 1988) is an American actor, model, author, director and YouTuber.
-He is known for his modelling and social media profile, particularly on Instagram, and he wrote and directed the movie Hooked.
+He is known for his modelling and social media profile, particularly on Instagram.
 He has appeared on TV in small roles, including the season 5 finale of Glee.

 Early life and education

 Emerson was born in Vero Beach, Florida and studied for a BFA in performance and directing at the University of Miami, from which he graduated in 2009.

 Career

 Modeling

 Emerson began modeling while he was a student, when he signed up with the agency Wilhelmina Models.
 He works with agencies including Wilhelmina (New York), LA Models, Established Models (London), Heffner Management (Seattle), Next Management (Miami) and Factor Chosen (Chicago).

 Filmmaking

 He wrote, produced, co-directed and acted in two short films, DipSpit and Earwig, which were shown for the first time at the Miami Gay and Lesbian Film Festival on April 26, 2011.
 Earwig is a drama about a closeted gay college student, while DipSpit is a comedy about two straight male models who get kicked out and move in with a gay college student.

-In October 2015, Emerson announced his intention to produce an independent film called "Hooked" for which he had written the story, telling the story of a homeless gay prostitute called Jack and addressing the problems faced by homeless LGBT youth.
+In October 2015, Emerson announced his intention to produce an independent film called Hooked for which he had written the story, telling the story of a homeless gay prostitute called Jack and addressing the problems faced by homeless LGBT youth.
 He aimed to raise $150,000 for the project via Indiegogo and give half of any profits made to charities benefiting LGBT people.
 The launch video for the Indiegogo campaign featured Todrick Hall and musician Tom Goss.
-As part of it he released a single with Goss called "Not Enough".
+As part of it, he released a single with Goss called "Not Enough".
 The campaign was supported by Out magazine.